ethyca/fides/docs/fides/docs/development/code_style.md

 Fidesctl includes a `.pre-commit-config.yaml` to facilitate running CI checks before pushing up to a PR.
 The `pre-commit` package is included in the `dev-requirements.txt`.
 Once that is installed, follow these steps to get up and running:

-1. `pre-commit install` - This is a one-time setup step to create the git pre-commit hooks
+1. `pre-commit install` - This is a one-time setup step to create the git pre-commit hooks.
-2. `pre-commit run` - This step will run all of the pre-commit jobs.
-They should all pass.
+1. These pre-commit hooks will now run automatically.
+However you can also use `pre-commit run` to run them manually once all of your changes have been staged.

-3. These pre-commit hooks will run now for you automatically.
+**NOTE**: A Python interpreter must be available from wherever the git commands are being run, as this is required to run the `pre-commit` package.

 ## CI Checks